Your local electrician in Dringhouses

 Can you add outdoor sockets and lighting in my garden?

 Absolutely.
 Outdoor circuits need to be properly protected with RCD devices and installed using weather-rated fittings and cable.
-I can add weatherproof sockets for power tools, garden lighting on timers or sensors, and dedicated circuits for hot tubs or outbuildings.
-It all gets certified and notified to building control as required.
+Weatherproof sockets, garden lighting on timers or sensors, and dedicated circuits for hot tubs or outbuildings are all available, certified and notified to building control.

 Typical costs

-Consumer Unit UpgradeFrom £600 + VAT — fitted with RCBOs as standard
+Consumer Unit UpgradeFrom scoped on site, RCBOs as standard

 Need an electrician in Dringhouses?